Open-Systems-Pharmacology/Oral-PBBM-Workflow/README.md

 ![gim](https://github.com/Open-Systems-Pharmacology/Oral-PBBM-Workflow/blob/main/Figures/DecisionTree.png)

-TTemplate files for each of these tools are available in their respective sub-folders.
+Template files for each of these tools are available in their respective sub-folders.
 These templates are ready to use and need to be populated with your own data.

-The application of this workflow to vericiguat, along with the corresponding files, can be found in the "Vericiguat" sub-folder.
+The application of this workflow to vericiguat, along with the corresponding files, can be found in the [Vericiguat sub-folder](https://github.com/Open-Systems-Pharmacology/Oral-PBBM-Workflow/tree/main/Vericiguat).

 ## OSP Solubility Toolbox